 The programme is structured to keep half of the credit load in the Policy area, and the other half is to be divided between (i) the courses in the sectoral area of interest e.g. water, energy, gender, communication etc. and (ii) Institute electives which would complement the policy courses and the domain courses, taking into account the student’s background.
+The credit load will be designed to suit this requirement.

 Each student will have to indicate the domain area e.g. water, energy, gender, information economy and others, in which s/he wishes to carry out doctoral research on policy related aspects.
 Ideally the student will have a guide and a co-guide–one having expertise in the policy arena and the other in the concerned domain.
-The credit load will be designed to suit this requirement.
+Candidates are strongly encouraged to identify relevant faculty members in any research area that they are interested in.